ckswilliams/modOpenREM/docs/install.rst

 Toshiba CT RDSR creation
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you need to import data from older Toshiba CT scanners that do not create RDSRs into OpenREM then the following tools need to be available on the same server as OpenREM:
+If you need to import data from older Toshiba CT scanners that do not create RDSRs then the following tools need to be available on the same server as OpenREM:

     * The `Offis DICOM toolkit`_